MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/best-practices.md

 # Best practices for converting and optimizing real-time 3D models

-This topic covers best practices for converting and optimizing 3D models to work with Dynamics 365 mixed reality applications.
+This topic covers best practices for converting and optimizing 3D models to work with Dynamics 365 mixed-reality applications.

 ## Reduce materials and surfacing

 - Depending on the 3D model source and how you want to present the content, you might want to use the full capabilities of a physically based rendering (PBR) system.
 PBR systems allow for colors, roughness, and bumpiness to be visually represented by creating texture maps as opposed to having a multitude of different materials and surface complexities in the 3D model.

-- If the asset only needs to be present and does not need the details provided by a PBR system, a significant increase in performance can be gained by only applying a single color.
-This will leave out extra texture data and surface information, like multiple colors, reflections, and bumpiness.
+- If the asset just needs to be present and does not need the details provided by a PBR system, a significant increase in performance can be gained by applying only a single color.
+This leaves out extra texture data and surface information, like multiple colors, reflections, and bumpiness.

    > [!div class="mx-imgBorder"]
    > ![Single color](media/PBR.PNG "Single color")